 It is by gathering on Sundays that we are transformed from individual seekers to a community filled with the spirit of life.
 It is in gathering as a Unitarian Universalist religious community that we learn to love ourselves, love each other, and do good work throughout the world.
 Our Religious Exploration program is designed to enable children and youth to participate in the mystery of the universe by freely questioning, developing spiritually, acting ethically, and growing in relationship with Unitarian Universalism.
 Our program focuses on the theological, spiritual, and ethical development of children and youth at all stages in their lives.
 We seek to be a strong supportive guide in the religious life of the entire family.
 The Tapestry of Faith curriculum developed by the Unitarian Universalist Association is an engaging and holistic program that is deeply rooted in our faith, theology and social justice work.
 Children, youth and adults are challenged and guided to grow their souls and create peace in themselves and the world.

-What’s Happening This Month
+What’s Happening This Summer

 Summer volunteers are needed sign up here.